William Denison

 Sir William Thomas Denison (3 May 1804 – 19 January 1871) was Lieutenant Governor of Van Diemen's Land from 1847 to 1855, Governor of New South Wales from 1855 to 1861, and Governor of Madras from 1861 to 1866.

-According to Percival Serle, Denison was a man of high character and a good administrator.
-In his early days in Tasmania he spoke too frankly about the colonists in communications which he regarded as confidential, and this accentuated the feeling against him as a representative of the colonial office during the anti-transportation and responsible government movements.
-He showed great interest in the life of the colony, and helped to foster education, science and trade, during the period when Tasmania was developing into a prosperous colony.
-In New South Wales his task was easier, and he had no difficulty in coping adequately with the problems that arose during the early days of responsible government in Australia.

 Early life

 Denison was the third son of John Denison, of Ossington, M.P. for Colchester and his second wife Charlotte Estwick, his brothers were Evelyn Denison (1800–1873), the future Speaker of the House of Commons, and clergymen Edward Denison (1801–1854) and George Anthony Denison (1805–1896).
 He was born in London and studied at a private school in Sunbury before going to study at Eton College and the Royal Military College and entered the Royal Engineers in 1826 after spending some time in the Ordnance Survey.
 In November 1838 he married Caroline Hornby.

 Rideau Canal, Upper Canada

 Lt.
 Denison was one of the junior Royal Engineers who worked under Lt.
 Colonel John By on the Rideau Canal in Upper Canada (1826–1832).
 Of note, Denison carried out experiments under the direction of Lt.
 Col. By to determine the strength, for construction purposes of the old growth Canadian timber in the vicinity of Bytown.
 His findings were published by the Institution of Civil Engineers in England who bestowed upon him the prestigious Telford Medal in silver.

 He returned to England in 1831 and worked at Woolwich and as an instructor at Chatham from 1833.
 He worked at Greenwich observatory with Ramsden's zenith sector and in 1837 he was engineer in charge of Woolwich Dockyard.
 He was promoted to captain in 1841 and he visited Bermuda in 1842.
 In 1844 he worked with the royal commission on the health of towns.
 Denison was knighted for his work in the Admiralty in 1846.